 The S/N analysis identifies those modes that explain the maximum variance while projecting minimally on internal variability.
-The ratio of ensemble mean variance to internal variance is 6.97, 3.21, 2.74, and 2.13 respectively for the first four S/N EOFs.
+The ratio of ensemble mean variance to internal variance is 6.97, 3.21, 2.74, and 2.13, respectively for the first four S/N EOFs.
 The calculation of these values is the most sensitive part of the analysis to the specification of the internal variability covariance matrix; projecting the internal variability covariance matrix onto a limited number of leading EOFs leads to lower S/N ratio values.
 The S/N ratio is related to the perfect model correlation by Eq.
-1, and Table 3 shows the perfect model correlation of the EOF and S/N EOF time-series.
-The perfect model correlation levels appear to over-estimate real skill.
-The perfect model correlation of the first four EOFs is mostly less than that of the S/N EOFs, and EOFs are not ordered by their perfect model skill.
+(1), and Table 3 shows the perfect model correlation of the EOF and S/N EOF time series, which appears to be an overestimate of real skill.
+The perfect model correlation of the first four EOFs is mostly less than that of the S/N EOFs, and the EOFs are not ordered by their perfect model skill.
 The perfect model correlation skill (0.6) of the second EOF associated with Sahel precipitation is less than that of the first and third EOFs, indicating that this EOF pattern projects more onto the internal variability than do the other leading EOFs.
-Another indication of the GCM uncertainty associated with Sahel EOF is the high degree of similarity between the spatial pattern of the Sahel EOF and the first EOF of the internal variability-the pattern correlation (uncentered) is 0.93.
-The projection of the Guinea coast GCM EOF onto the internal variability is considerably less (0.22); Giannini et al. (2005) also noted the relatively higher level of internal variability in the Sahel EOF in another GCM.
-The relation between the Sahel EOF and the dominant internal variability suggests that the Sahel mode has potential to benefit from the S/N analysis.
+Another indication of the GCM uncertainty associated with the Sahel EOF is the high degree of similarity between the spatial pattern of the Sahel EOF and the first EOF of the internal variability (not shown); the pattern correlation (uncentered) is 0.93.
+The projection of the Guinea Coast GCM EOF onto the leading mode of internal variability is considerably less; the pattern correlation is 0.22.
+Giannini et al. (2005) also noted the relatively high level of internal variability in the Sahel EOF in another GCM.
+The relation between the Sahel EOF and the dominant internal variability suggests that the Sahel mode has the potential to benefit from the S/N analysis.